 The curriculum is designed to focus on developing artists’ abilities and capacities for professional, vocational and academic innovation.
 We emphasise relationships between composition, reflection, practice and documentation across a dynamic range of performance disciplines and discourses.

 If you already have some experience of performance practice, then this degree will enable you to expand your artistic horizons, develop your reflective abilities and expand your portfolio as a thinking practitioner.

 The programme begins in September each year.
 The taught modules will normally consist of weekly sessions scheduled on one day a week.
-There may also be the occasional intensive weekend session.
+There may also be the occasional intensive full day workshop.

 Further information on this course is available in the programme specification.
 Please note that the programme specification relates to course content that is currently being studied by students at the University.
 For new programmes, the programme specification will be made available online prior to the start of the course.

 York St John University works hard to create an inclusive environment for all our students.
 We offer a range of disability advice services to assist students throughout their studies.

 Candidates are considered on the combination of all elements of their application, including existing arts practice, evidence of critical and reflective engagement and academic qualifications.

 For all candidates there will be an interview and consideration of a portfolio of work.
 This is a central element of our consideration of applications and also an opportunity for you to find out more about the programme.
 At interview you will be asked to give a presentation which will:

 - demonstrate your readiness for graduate level practice

 - show evidence of your engagement with critical thinking.